naruaika/grapik-quran/README.md

 - Download and read any variants of the complete Quran (8 variants in 5 qira'at)
 - Navigate to any specific page/surah/ayah/juz
 - Download and read translation in 39 languages
+- Download/stream and listen recitation by 41 reciters
 - Select and copy the selected ayah(s) and translations as text

 ## Background